samcat437/Milestone-1/README.md

 [Bootstrap 5.1](https://getbootstrap.com/) : Bootstrap 5 was used to organise the layout of the site, add basic styling, provide spacing and build custom elements.

-[Google Fonts](https://fonts.google.com/) : Google Fonts provided Open Sans, in order to customise and stylise the text.
+[Google Fonts](https://fonts.google.com/) : Google Fonts provided the font "Open Sans" in order to customise and stylise the text.

 [Font Awesome - Free Version](https://fontawesome.com/) : Font Awesome was used to provide the small icons for social media links, visual comprehension of the text for the wedding packages, and as a placeholder for the logo that will be designed to improve the group's branding.

 [Git](https://git-scm.com/) : Git is the technology that hosts the Gitpod IDE and terminal where the project was coded.
-Git then committed and pushed the code to the cloudbased servers on GitHub.
+Git then committed and pushed the code to the cloud-based servers on GitHub.

 [GitHub](https://github.com/) : GitHub hosted the project on its servers after being pushed by Git.

 [Affinity Photo](https://affinity.serif.com/en-gb/photo/) : The photos were coloured edited and cropped on Affinity Photo.

-[Youtube](https://www.youtube.com/) : The final version of the quartet's videos were uploaded and hosted on Youtube.
+[Youtube](https://www.youtube.com/) : The final versions of the quartet's videos were uploaded and hosted on Youtube.

 [Balsamiq](https://balsamiq.com/) : Balsamiq was used to create and download wireframes for the project.